userc68/3D-Rotation/README.md

-# 3D Rotation in C
+# 3D Rotation in C WIP
 Calculating the 3 3D Rotation Matrices in C and explaining each one <br> I have devised two files
 * testmatrix.c - For your own authentication of the functions I provide in the header